The Big Picture…

 …an innovation should be diffused and adopted by all members of a social system, that it should be diffused more rapidly, and that the innovation should be neither re-invented nor rejected.The Diffusion of Innovation, Rogers.

 What we tend to believe is that once a node in the network hear’s about an innovation they will adopt and they will diffuse the innovation further.
-This is what we see with viral infections, such as the novel coronavirus spread in early 2020.
+This is what we see with viral infections, such as the spread of COVID-19 across the globe in 2019/20.

 …any of the adopter groups will have difficulty accepting an innovation if it is presented to them in the same way as the group to the immediate left.Moore, Crossing the Chasm